microsoft/vscode-docs/docs/remote/create-dev-container.md

 ### Automate dev container creation

-Rather than creating a `.devcontainer` by hand, selecting the **Dev Containers: Add Development Container Configuration Files...** command from the Command Palette (`kbstyle(F1)`) will add the needed files to your project as a starting point, which you can further customize for your needs.
+Rather than creating a `.devcontainer` by hand, selecting the **Dev Containers: Add Dev Container Configuration Files...** command from the Command Palette (`kbstyle(F1)`) will add the needed files to your project as a starting point, which you can further customize for your needs.

 The command lets you pick a pre-defined container configuration from a list based on your folder's contents: